-Suggested syllabus language pertaining to mask and social distancing expectations for Fall 2021 in-person courses
+Suggested syllabus language pertaining to mask and social distancing expectations for Spring 2022 in-person courses

 Until further notice, to ensure a safe learning environment for everyone, masks/face coverings must be worn at all times when inside buildings, including in the classroom, regardless of vaccination status.
 If a student is not wearing a mask/face covering, they will be asked by the instructor to put one on immediately or leave the classroom.
 Repeatedly failing to follow this expectation will result in a referral to Community Standards.
 No eating; brief unmasking permitted to drink.
 If an instructor is not wearing a mask/face covering, students should feel comfortable asking the instructor to put one on immediately.
 More information about proper usage of masks is available from UConn Environmental Health and Safety at this link.